mmhajiagha/talos-fe-technicall-test/README.md

 5. __Footer:__
     The fotter must be present in all pages however the client is not sure what is going to be there so he told us to mock a couple of paragraphs after each other as shown in the [main screen](#main-screen).
 Also he asked us that if the content in the application is too short the footer should remain in the bottom of the screen (sticky footer).
 ## Deliverables
-The client spects incremental functional deliverables, we agreed to do the following:
+The client expects incremental functional deliverables, we agreed to do the following:
 1. __Requirement 1 and 4__
 2. __Requirement 2.__
 3. __Animations:__